 The safety-shape barrier redirects vehicles through its mass and shape; it is a rigid barrier.
 Since it does not deflect like the flexible guardrails, there is no need for an offset between the back of the barrier and a roadside obstacle.
-This barrier is most effective when placed parallel to the roadway and offset from the shoulder by 2 ft.
-The paved shoulder should be extended to the barrier.
+This barrier is most effective when placed parallel to the roadway.
+Where shoulders are less than 12 ft wide, the barrier shall be offset from the shoulder by 2 ft, and the paved shoulder extended to the barrier.
 See the Roadway Design Memorandum entitled "2-Foot Offset Distance to Roadside Barriers" on the Roadway Design website.